richard-sebos/articles/QubesOS/TryingIt.md

+---
-# Qubes OS: My Journey Toward a “Reasonably Secure Operating System”
+title: Qubes OS: A Journey to a “Reasonably Secure Operating System”
+subtitle: Exploring Compartmentalization, dom0, and the Security Mindset Behind Qubes
+date: 2025-10-11 10:00 +0000
+categories: [Linux, Security]
+tags: [QubesOS, Virtualization, LinuxSecurity, Compartmentalization, Privacy]
+image:
+  path: /assets/img/QubesOS.png
+  alt: Qubes OS Desktop with Multiple Isolated Qubes
+---

 ## Introduction: Shattering the Myth

-A few years ago, an IT professional I trusted made a statement that stuck with me: *Linux is not secure.* He didn’t mean that Linux was inherently less secure than Windows or macOS, but rather that—like every operating system—it comes with flaws and misconfigurations by default.
+A few years ago, an IT professional I trusted made a statement that stuck with me: *Linux is not secure.* He didn’t mean Linux was worse than Windows or macOS, but rather that—like every operating system—it ships with flaws, defaults, and misconfigurations that attackers can exploit.

 That comment shattered a long-held belief of mine.
-For years I had teased Windows users about their security problems, only to realize that my own trusted system wasn’t flawless.
-It was a turning point that sent me down the path of asking: *what can I do to better secure my systems?*
+For years I had teased Windows users about their security woes, only to realize that my own trusted system wasn’t flawless either.
+It was a turning point that set me down the path of asking: *what can I do to better secure my systems?*

+Today, years later, I’m writing this article not on a standard Linux distribution, but on **Qubes OS**.

 ---

 ## Table of Contents

 1. [Introduction: Shattering the Myth](#introduction-shattering-the-myth)